seattletimes/diaz-pitching/src/science/science.md

 First, the hitter must process the ball coming at them.
 The brain quickly races to identify the thrown object, but this process takes about 75-100 milliseconds, according to neuroscientist Jordan Muraskin.

+Muraskin teamed up with fellow neuroscientist Jason Sherwin to form deCervo, a company that uses baseball to examine the brain’s cognitive ability in short decision-making windows of time.
+The two work with college and MLB teams to measure and improve hitters’ reaction times, especially when it comes to the fastest of fastballs.

 “You are limited by your nervous system in that you have 75-100 milliseconds of processing lag time,”  Muraskin said.

 After this processing lag time in which the hitter recognizes an object moving toward him, he must identify and react to the pitch.
 What kind of pitch is it, and where is it going?